-1. German Liberty Blue Note
+1. Germany, Liberty Blue Note

-1969 Stereo from Blue Note Records during the Liberty years under ownership of Transamerica Corporation.
+Pictured 1969 Stereo from Blue Note Records during the Liberty years under ownership of Transamerica Corporation.
 Recorded by Van Gelder in 1968, this Duke Pearson recording was a first release by Liberty.

-2. Italian Liberty Blue Note
+2. Italy, Liberty Blue Note

 From a collection of five Liberty Blue Note records purchased in Italy by LJC reader Francesco.
 VAN GELDER and STEREO machine stamp in the trail-off suggests Liberty supplied stampers, but never before seen, a machine stamp “BLUE NOTE” – suggesting a third party contract pressing.
 The BIEM royalty collection organisation logo appears in place of the usual “Side 1” and all the details unique to the recording are in slightly different colour ink to the label, indicating printing by a third party onto “blank” stock Liberty Labels (a practice seen briefly during the early United Artists Blue Note years)